hbctraining/Intro-to-ChIPseq/lessons/07_QC_quality_metrics.md

 ## Learning Objectives

-* Discuss other quality metrics for evaluating ChIP-Seq data
+* Discuss other quality metrics for evaluating ChIP-seq data
 * Understand the steps required to generate a QC report using the R Bioonductor package `ChIPQC`
 * Interpretation of a report containing quality metrics and associated figures
 * Learn to run R scripts from the command-line